elsasserlab/minute/README.md

    respectively.
 4. Copy the `config.yaml` file into `myexperiment/` and edit it as required.
 5. Create an `experiment.tsv` file describing your libraries (see below).
-6. Run `snakemake -s path/to/the/Snakefile`.
+6. Run `snakemake -p -s path/to/the/Snakefile`.

+The `-p` makes `snakemake` print the commands that it executes and can be omitted if you don’t want to see that.

+Additionally, you may want to run `snakemake` with the option `-n` first, which will only show which steps would be executed and not actually run them (“dry run”).

 ## The experiment.tsv file